Emeka-asogwa/Emeka-asogwa/README.md

 ## Welcome to my GitHub page ##
                         ✍🏽

-I am Emeka, a graduate of Physics and Mathematics, and a freelance Full Stack Developer based in Ontario, Canada 🇨🇦.
-I have high interest in Computer Software, Development and Engineering, and Web Development.
-I have the necessary tools and background knowledge, together with the experience to tackle projects in this field.
-I am currently involved with different development projects.
+I am Emeka (some people call me Menco), a graduate of Physics and Mathematics, and a freelance Full Stack Developer based in Ontario, Canada 🇨🇦.
+I have high interest in Software Development and Engineering.
+I have the necessary tools and background knowledge, together with the experience to solve problems in this field.
+I am currently involved with different Web development projects.
 Let me know if you have project(s) you want us to talk about, I will be happy to discuss that!

 ***
 ***